andersonnnunes/TrimMovies/README.md

 **Functionality**

+The scripts adds the new command ```TrimMovies```.

-Creates trimmed versions of movie files by chopping the beginning of the data stream while preserving all the metadata of the original file.
+It creates trimmed versions of movie files by chopping the beginning of the data stream while preserving all the metadata of the original file.

 To make it easier to distinguish the original from the trimmed, adds a tag to the trimmed file.

-May replace the original with the trimmed version.
+It may replace the original with the trimmed version.

 The trim operation begins at the same position for each video file.